jimbrig/tools/README.md

 # Tools 🔨

-> Various developer Tools merged into a unified repo as git submodules.
+> Various developer tools merged into a unified monorepo as git submodules.

 ## Tools Listing